soumodeepRoy853/IoT/README.md

 # IoT
-Smart Dustbin using Arduino uno
+Create a Smart Dustbin using Arduino uno.